CurveDocs/curve-docs/docs/crvUSD/amm.md

     The `starting_price` value is in percentage.
 To calculate the starting price, one must multiply the value by the `price_oracle` when creating the loan.

 Each individual band has an upper ([`p_oracle_up`](#p_oracle_up)) and lower ([`p_oracle_down`](#p_oracle_down)) price bound.
-These prices are not real AMM prices, but rather tresholds for the bands!
+These prices are not actual AMM prices, but rather thresholds for the bands.
-It's worth noting, that because it is a continuous grid, the lower price-bound of let's say band 0 is the same as the upper price-bound of 1.
+Therefore, because it is a continuous grid, the lower price bound of, let's say, band 0 is the same as the upper price bound of band 1.

-The concept of LLAMMA is to automatically convert collateral into crvUSD as the collateral price decreases, and vice versa, convert crvUSD back into the collateral asset when prices rise.
-When the collateral price is within a band that has deposited collateral, the position enters a so-called **soft-liquidation** mode and the health of the loan starts decreasing.
+The concept of LLAMMA is to **automatically convert collateral into crvUSD as the collateral price decreases, and vice versa, convert crvUSD back into the collateral asset when prices rise.** When the collateral price is within a band that has deposited collateral, the position enters a so-called **soft-liquidation mode** and the health of the loan starts decreasing as external arbitrage traders soft-liquidiate a users collateral.
+More on this later.

-When the `health` drops below 0%, the user is eligible for **hard-liquidation**.
+When the **health drops below 0%,** the user is eligible for **hard-liquidation**.
 The users collateral can be sold off and the position will be closed (just as in regular liquidations).

-!!!note
-    A position is in soft-liquidation mode only when the price oracle is within a band where the user has deposited collateral.
+---

 *There are **three possible compositions** of bands:*